votingworks/vxsuite-complete-system/INSTALL.md

 login: vx
 password: insecure
 ```
+**NOTE**: These credentials are deleted as part of the production setup process and are not usable on deployed machines.

-From there, simple clone this git repo and proceed with a normal installation.
+From there, clone this git repo and proceed with a normal installation.

 <h2>Manual Installer</h2>